J-Bockhofer/csvenum/README.md

     Say trait country with fn self_as_county() -> Option<Country>
     Makes it real easy to define a custom mapping to the associated constants.
     Just impl the trait, bam.

+2. Merging of modified docs
+    Simple...not: where mapping existed before, keep modification. new mapping integrate. keep all other modifications.